n4hy/UnifiedFlightTracker/README.md

 │
 ├── config.yaml            # [IGNORED] Secrets & Config
 └── venv/                  # [IGNORED] Virtual Environment
-ContributingContributions, issues, and feature requests are welcome!Fork the ProjectCreate your Feature Branch (git checkout -b feature/AmazingFeature)Commit your Changes (git commit -m 'Add some AmazingFeature')Push to the Branch (git push origin feature/AmazingFeature)Open a Pull RequestBuilt with using Python and Flask
+ContributingContributions, issues, and feature requests are welcome!Fork the ProjectCreate your Feature Branch (git checkout -b feature/AmazingFeature)Commit your Changes (git commit -m 'Add some AmazingFeature')Push to the Branch (git push origin feature/AmazingFeature)Open a Pull RequestBuilt with Python and Flask